-And there you have it, five steps that Lauren suggested you should start implementing in your day-to-day work life.
-Hopefully there is something useful here that you can take from and apply.
+There you have it, five steps that Lauren suggested you should start implementing in your day-to-day work life.
+Hopefully, there is something useful here that you can take from and apply.

 Good luck to all out there investing in their careers and thanks again, Lauren!